Excellence in Research Award

 - A current CV of the candidate

-- A cover letter by the nominator addressing above areas and the impact on emergency medicine, delivery of care or understanding of illness/therapy, maximum of two (2) pages
+- A cover letter by the nominator addressing above areas and the impact on emergency medicine, delivery of care or understanding of illness/therapy (limited to 2 pages)

-- While not mandatory, a maximum of two (2) additional support letters may be forwarded, each with a two (2) page limit.
+- While not mandatory, a maximum of two (2) additional support letters may be submitted (each limited to 2 pages)